Volatility “Laundering” is a Myth: We’re Measuring the Wrong Price

 Financial analysts routinely use volatility and risk as interchangeable terms.4 It is easy to forget that the familiar √T linkage of short term volatility and long term risk rests on many of the simplifying assumptions of the ”standard” continuous diffusion pricing models.5

-Private prices adjust slowly through a sequence of transactions, incorporate new information only partially, and are prone to jumps.
+Private prices adjust slowly through a sequence of transactions, incorporate new information only partially, and are prone to discontinuous adjustments.
 For illiquid assets, the standard continuous trading model breaks down.

-That’s why volatility is a poor measure of risk here.
+That’s why volatility is an inadequate proxy for risk here.
 You can have low daily volatility and still have a very wide distribution of long term outcomes.
 In fact, you usually do.

 The main concern that private asset volatility is an incorrect measure of risk is dead on.
 But it’s not because volatility is mis-measured.
 It’s because for private assets there is no basis for using volatility as a proxy for risk in the first place.